rafaelbreno/go-request-validator/README.md

 - _go-request-validator/_ - Package Root Dir
     - _test/_   - Folder for tests
     - _tools/_  - Helpers, global func
-    - _pkg/_    - Packages that can be used by everythign
+    - _pkg/_    - Packages that can be used by everything
     - _config/_ - App config files
     - _cmd/_    - Main Applications